microsoft/Mastering-the-Marketplace/docs/saas/labs/lab5-implementing-meter-billing/README.md

   "effectiveStartTime": "{{eventtime}}",  // ( replace {{eventtime}} with a UTC time from now and until 24 hours back ex: '2022-02-26T17:17:31' )
   "planId": "gold-plan-id"  // PlanId from the Offer plan created in [lab1](../lab1-create-pc-offer#create-the-plan) }
 ```

-1.Click Send
-1. You should see the below response
+Click Send and you should see the below response.

 ```
 {
     "usageEventId": "e91feebc-50dc-403b-a32b-93c24cc54ebb",